With 'sticky' customers, more payments processors may combine for growth

 "It's a pretty sticky product," said Thad Peterson, an analyst at Aite Group.
 "Once merchants find a processor that works for them, they are unlikely to change.
 Merchants aren't in the business of payments, they are in the business of selling stuff."

-Vantiv started as a project inside of Cincinnati-based regional lender Fifth Third Bancorp (FITB.O) during the Nixon era.
+Vantiv started as a project inside of Cincinatti-based regional lender Fifth Third Bancorp (FITB.O) during the Nixon era.
 Worldpay, headquartered in London, was launched by a British lender in 1989 and absorbed into Royal Bank of Scotland (RBS.L).

 Both companies were spun out of their banks after the financial crisis and thrived on their own continents.
 Now they are poised to become the singular middleman for more sales globally than any other wholly-owned merchant payments processor based on the $1.3 trillion worth of transactions they handled in 2016, according to data from The Nilson Report.